Application Forms for Common Admission Test (CAT)

 Interested students can get the forms for Common Admissions Test (CAT) from some designated bank branches.
 Prospective students also have the option of registering online.
-One point that needs to be remembered is that candidate needs to purchase only one CAT voucher irrespective of the number of management institutes he/she is interested in applying to.
-Notification regarding the sales of CAT application appears in almost all the dailies.
+One point that needs to be remembered is that the candidate needs to purchase only one CAT application form irrespective of the number of management institutes he/she is interested in applying to.
+Notification regarding the availability of CAT application form appears in almost all the dailies.

 Eligibility Criteria for Common Admission Test (CAT)

 For all IIMs, the minimum eligibility criterion for admission is that the candidate must pass with at least 50% marks at the graduation level.
 Candidates appearing for the final year graduation can also apply for the CAT examinations, however they are expected to produce a certificate from the Principal/Head of the Department/Registrar/Director of the university/ institution certifying that the candidate has obtained 50% marks or equivalent based on latest available graduation scores.
 The margin is 45% for the SC or ST candidates.
 The percentage of marks scored by the students in the bachelor's degree is calculated based on the common practice followed by the university or the institution from where the student has obtained the degree certificate.
 In case the candidates are awarded grades and not marks then the conversion of grades to the percentage of marks would be entirely based on the system certified by the concerned university or institution.
 And in any case, if the university or the institution does not have any policy for converting the obtained grades into equivalent marks then the equivalence is established by dividing the candidate's grades by the maximum grade of the student and then by multiplying the result with 100.

 Courses Perused through CAT

 Post graduate management courses are as follows -

 * IIM Ahmedabad - PGP, PGP-ABM and PGP-PMP